 Bliss has no significant influence over mortal society.
 Some of the business owners in her territory know she is dangerously unstable and not to be crossed.
 Although she looks like a teenager, she never gets carded at bars and clubs.

 Bliss has carved out a minor name among the Anarchs and her clan through a simple means: violence.
 She picks fights with anyone who pisses her off, even if they’re older and stronger.
 It’s crude, but it works.
-Bliss’ standing in the larger Camarilla, however, is negligible.
+Everyone knows that crossing her means blood will be shed.
+Bliss’ standing in the larger Camarilla is negligible.
 (Anarch Status •, Brujah Status •, Camarilla Status 0)

 Bliss is a member of the Eight-Nine-Six krewe.
 The small but violent Anarch gang also includes the Gangrel Cherry Nines, the Brujah Milagrosa Arencibia (also Bliss’ childe), and the Toreador Trent Ambrose.
 (Eight-Nine-Six Status ••)